This story has been updated.

-A previous emergency order also closed gyms, bingo parlors, bowling alleys, health studios, commercial amusement businesses, and other entertainment businesses confined to a single indoor space.
-Those businesses must remain closed according to the new City order, which City Council voted to extend on March 26.
+Bingo parlors, bowling alleys, health studios, commercial amusement businesses, and other entertainment businesses confined to a single indoor space remain closed under the local orders.

 “Stay home unless you must go out,” Nirenberg said in a statement March 22.
 “Follow the health experts’ guidelines.
 We can all play a role in saving lives through social distancing and healthy behaviors.
 Together we will overcome this challenge.”

 You can still visit family members under the stay-at-home order, which includes picking up your child as part of a custody agreement.
-The order does not prevent family members from interacting as long as the gathering is small, Gonzales said.
+The order does not prevent family members from interacting as long as the gathering is small.

-“What we’re going to try and discourage is the big barbecues in the backyard, the quinceañeras, the birthday celebration that we’ve been looking forward to,” he said.
-“Those have to be put off, unfortunately; otherwise we’re never going to flatten the curve.”
+“What we’re going to try and discourage is the big barbecues in the backyard, the quinceañeras, the birthday celebration that we’ve been looking forward to,” Bexar County District Attorney Joe Gonzales said.

 On March 27, the mayor and county judge both ordered the closure of basketball courts, outdoor exercise equipment, playgrounds, skate plazas, and splash pads at City and County parks.
 At City parks, community and adult/senior centers, clubhouses, and gyms will also be closed, and all classes and programming suspended.
 Nirenberg urged people to follow social distancing guidelines in public spaces.